Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs

 \section{Experiments}

-In this section, we present a comprehensive suite of experiments to demonstrate the superior performance of Omni-DPO across multiple dimensions.
-In~\cref{subsec:textual_understanding}, we evaluate Omni-DPO on open-ended instruction-following tasks to verify its effectiveness in textual understanding; in~\cref{subsec:math_reasoning}, we investigate its ability to enhance mathematical reasoning; and in~\cref{subsec:ablation}, we conduct ablation studies to assess the contribution of each component within Uni-DPO.
+In this section, we present a comprehensive suite of experiments to demonstrate the superior performance of Uni-DPO across multiple dimensions.
+In~\cref{subsec:textual_understanding}, we evaluate Uni-DPO on open-ended instruction-following tasks to verify its effectiveness in textual understanding; in~\cref{subsec:math_reasoning}, we investigate its ability to enhance mathematical reasoning; and in~\cref{subsec:ablation}, we conduct ablation studies to assess the contribution of each component within Uni-DPO.
 In the appendix, we further present evaluations on multimodal tasks in~\cref{subsec:supp_evaluation_results}, along with additional ablation analyses in~\cref{subsec:additional_ablation_study}.